The Differentiated Knee Side Roll! Why? Because the freedom of the individual parts defines the integrity of the whole.

 Lie on the back with the legs bent.
 The arms are stretched out to the side.
 Your right knee is crossed over your left knee.

-A – Activate your Power Engine and roll your pelvis to the right.
+A – Activate your powerhouse and roll your pelvis to the right.

 B – Interlace your hands behind your head and lift your head towards your chest.